Loading component...

 - inform us of any proposed significant changes to the program via submission of Template 2.

-Major changes will be reviewed by our Accreditation Committee.
+Major changes will be reviewed by the Professional Bodies’ relevant accreditation committee.
 Changes may impact the accredited status of the program.

-Should CPA Australia accreditation standards not be met, the program won't be reaccredited.
-Similarly, should we become aware of a significant change to an accredited program that results in the accreditation standards not being met, we can withdraw this program's accreditation.
+Should the Professional Bodies accreditation standards not be met, the program will not be reaccredited.
+Similarly, should either professional body become aware of a significant change to an accredited program that results in the accreditation standards not being met, accreditation of this program can be withdrawn by the Professional Bodies.

 Program changes

-A major change is anything that impacts on how the provider or accredited program complies with CPA Australia's accreditation standards and competency areas.
+A major change is anything that impacts on how the provider or accredited program complies with the Professional Bodies' accreditation standards and competency areas.
 Examples can include, but are not limited to:

 - change of ownership or legal control of higher education provider

-- change of program or accreditation status by the relevant accrediting body in that country
+- change of program or provider accreditation status with TEQSA or NZQA

 - changes to key staff within the School of Accounting